 At Cardinal Peak, our favorite infrastructure as code tool is Terraform.
 What is Terraform?
 An open-source IaC software tool created by HashiCorp, Terraform enables users to define and provision data center infrastructure using a simple, human-readable configuration language called HCL (HashiCorp Configuration Language), expressing the infrastructure as code.

-With Terraform, IT pros can set structured and automated pipelines for infrastructure, which lead to faster and less error-prone deployments because manual maneuvering is minimized.
+Using Terraform, IT pros can set structured and automated pipelines for infrastructure, which lead to faster and less error-prone deployments because manual maneuvering is minimized.
 Plus, the same blocks of code can be used to create infrastructure for development and QA environments, helping to ensure consistencies within the production environment.

 Terraform vs. CloudFormation and Other IaC Tools

 An improvement over AWS CloudFormation and Azure Resource Manager, Terraform provides near-full support for AWS and Azure features and works across multiple cloud providers for complex deployments, facilitating infrastructure management in the cloud at scale.
-Rather than using provider-specific tools for each one, Terraform supports AWS, Azure, Google Cloud and others, enabling a consistent deployment experience across multiple clouds.
+Rather than using provider-specific tools for each one, Terraform IaC supports AWS, Azure, Google Cloud and others, enabling a consistent deployment experience across multiple clouds.

-For as much as we like the tool, Terraform is not perfect.
+For as much as we like the tool, Terraform IaC is not perfect.
 As is the case with any deployment, occasional problems with cyclic dependencies (resources that depend upon one another so Terraform doesn’t know which one to process first) occur.
 Plus, new cloud provider features might not be supported as soon as they are released.

-In spite of those minor faults, we believe Terraform is the best tool for developers deploying infrastructure.
+In spite of those minor faults, we believe Terraform multi cloud is the best tool for developers deploying infrastructure.
 Terraform’s declarative syntax is clear, more readable and easier to organize than that of CloudFormation or Azure RM.
 Plus, Terraform modules offer a very natural way for software developers to design or produce infrastructure in separate sections and reuse their infrastructure code, which allows complex deployments to be nicely organized.
 At the end of the day, the clearer, more readable and easier to understand an IaC tool is, the better.

 As an example to demonstrate the power of infrastructure as code, on a recent project using Terraform, we were able to reliably create and destroy multiple complete, isolated cloud systems, with each system consisting of over 100 individual AWS resources.
 This was all done from the command line with a single command.

-Experts in cloud development and transformation, Cardinal Peak has been developing on AWS since day one.
+As experts in multi cloud development and transformation, Cardinal Peak has been developing on AWS since day one.
 We’ve used Terraform as our IaC tool of choice for the past year, and we’ve already saved a significant level of effort trying to provision multiple pieces of infrastructure and maintain them one by one.
-We believe Terraform is the best tool in the market to manage cloud deployments at scale, and our expertise empowers clients to spend more time developing their innovative products than dealing with infrastructure and servers.
+We believe Terraform IaC is the best tool in the market to manage cloud deployments at scale, and our expertise empowers clients to spend more time developing their innovative products than dealing with infrastructure and servers.